 -

-On July 1, 2026, the Cisco Product Security Incident Response Team (PSIRT) will publish advisories to disclose security vulnerability information along with fixed software releases for the following Cisco products:
+On July 1, 2026, the Cisco Product Security Incident Response Team (PSIRT) published the following advisories:

-To fully remediate vulnerabilities to be disclosed on July 1, 2026, Cisco strongly recommends that customers upgrade to the fixed software indicated in the advisories.
+CVE-2026-20244High 7.5 To fully remediate the vulnerabilities that were disclosed on July 1, 2026, Cisco strongly recommends that customers upgrade to the fixed software that is indicated in the advisories.

 -